Phil Murphy: 2017

-Democratic primary

 Murphy was the first declared Democratic candidate for governor, although several other candidates were expected to run.
 Jersey City Mayor Steven Fulop, Assemblyman John Wisniewski of Sayreville, State Senator Raymond Lesniak, and State Senate President Stephen M. Sweeney of Gloucester County were often mentioned in news media along with other candidates.
 Fulop and Sweeney were geographic rivals, and in terms of state party organizational support, Max Pizarro of the New York Observer characterized Murphy as "everyone's number two choice.
 If Fulop or Sweeney stumbles, Murphy could rocket from zero to 100 overnight."

 On September 28, 2016, Fulop announced he would not run for governor and endorsed Murphy.
 On October 6, Sweeney announced he too would not run, citing apparent party support for Murphy, whom he endorsed.
 The move came as Murphy was corralling dozens of endorsements, including all of those from North Jersey county party committees and the most populous Central Jersey county committees.

 As a result of these withdrawals Murphy became the clear front-runner for the nomination, but Wisniewski and Lesniak, the two best-known remaining potential candidates, both said they still intended to run.

 After the unexpected result of the 2016 United States presidential election, Murphy noted that the fortunes of the state Democratic Party had improved in the election, saying, "As with so many, I am disappointed by the [presidential] results from Tuesday.
 But I refuse to be discouraged.
 And I won't be dissuaded from working to make New Jersey a fairer, more just place for all of us."
 Murphy subsequently drew criticism from the New Jersey Lieutenant Governor and Republican candidate for governor, Kim Guadagno, for seeming to draw a comparison between the Trump campaign and the early years of the Nazi rise to power in Germany.

 On November 15, Wisniewski, who gained visibility as a leader of the Fort Lee lane closure scandal investigations, announced his run for governor.
 In his message he implicitly criticized Murphy, saying "I'm not a Wall Street executive.
 I haven't made hundreds of millions of dollars by outsourcing jobs.
 I've learned the value of public service..."

 In January 2017 Murphy was endorsed by New Jersey's two U.S. senators, Bob Menendez and Cory Booker.
 He also had the endorsements of all 21 county party organizations.
 In statewide races, these designations offer favorable ballot position, which some voters pick by default, and are often central to success.